pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/observability/prometheus/_index.md

 ### Sending metrics to /metrics

 Another option presented by Prometheus is to store the metric values on a page located at /metrics.
-For this purpose, Pip.Services offers the PrometheusMetricsService.
+For this purpose, Pip.Services offers the PrometheusMetricsController.
 Its use is explained in the following sections.

 #### Pre-requisites

-In order to use the **PrometheusMetricsService** component, we need to import it first.
+In order to use the **PrometheusMetricsController** component, we need to import it first.
 This can be done with the following command:

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}